Risk Management: Data Protection and Privacy Compliance

 - Have all staff sign non-disclosure/confidentiality agreements and provide appropriate training.

-- Implement and update appropriate security measures for the protection of confidential information/data including encryption, password protection, multi-facet authentication and monitoring data flows.
+- Implement and update appropriate security measures for the protection of confidential information/data (including when emailing sensitive personal information).
+Measures and controls could include encryption, password protection, multi-facet authentication and monitoring data flows.

 - Implement and update appropriate technological measures to deal with possible cyber threats including viruses, ransomware, malware, hacking and other cyberattacks.